raj03gerard/PVP_HR_Test_Django_To_Host/README.md

 The PVP project is developed using Python and the Django framework.
 It utilizes Python for backend functionality, HTML/CSS/JS for the frontend, and SQLite database for data storage.

-## Hosted project link- (Please clcik on this link to view the project)
+## Hosted project link- (Please click on this link to view the project)
 http://rajpvp.pythonanywhere.com/

 ## TLDR